 I have one chart in which all the pictographic format of this conversions is shown.Barry's Response

-- This handy metric conversion chart will provide users with the everyday conversions they need.
+- Use this handy metric conversion chart for everyday conversions.
 Thank you Priyanda.

 How to make using the system easier.

-1) Understand that it is very simple with easy decimal-based math.
+1) The metric system is really simple with easy decimal math.

 2) Set learning and using

-5) Start with the most important prefixes, the ones that multiply by multiples of a thousand.
-They include kilo, mega, giga, tera and a few larger ones.
-Fractional ones are milli, micro, nano and continuing smaller.
-After those basic seven, you can add deci, centi and hecto if necessary.
-Then the extremely small and large ones only if needed (I don't even know them all).
+5) Let's start with the most important prefixes, the ones with multiples of 1000.
+There are kilo, mega, giga, tera, and a few bigger ones.
+The fractional ones include milli, micro, nano, and progressively smaller ones.
+Deci, centi, and hecto can be added after those basic seven.
+If necessary, I would then include the extremely small and large ones (I don't even know all their names).

-7) Remember this is a system, designed as such.
+7) Keep in mind that this is a system, designed for simplicity.
 Previous measurements

 were assembled in an ad-hoc fashion at best.

-8) Find good rules of thumb and use them right from the outset.
+8) Make sure you use good rules of thumb right away.

-9) Take your time, it's not complicated but still takes some "getting used to."
+9) Take your time with it, it is not complicated, but it does require some "getting used to"

 this site for more mathematical information now.